scionproto/scion/doc/BeaconExtensions.md

 ![Shortcut Path](fig/shortcut_paths_with_labels.png)

 In the diagram above, traffic will enter AS 2 via interface 22.
-Traffic will leave AS 2 via interface 21.
+Traffic will leave AS 2 via interface 23.
 Information about the metrics of the child link attached to interface 22 is included in the up segment.
-Metrics describing the intra-AS connection between interface 22 and 21 are also included in the up segment, in the AS Entry of AS 2.
-Metrics describing the child link attached to interface 21 are included in the down segment.
+Metrics describing the intra-AS connection between interface 22 and 23 are also included in the up segment, in the AS Entry of AS 2.
+Metrics describing the child link attached to interface 23 are included in the down segment.
 Thus AS 3 now has information about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.
-To deal with peering connections it is therefore sufficient to encode the following 2 things:
+To deal with shortcut connections it is therefore sufficient to encode the following 2 things:

 - The intra-AS metrics from the egress interface to every other interface in the AS